-North Korea fires four ballistic missiles, PM Abe says
+North Korea fires four ballistic missiles

 During last year's drills, North Korea fired multiple short to medium range missiles and announced it could place nuclear warheads on its weapons.

+This isn't the first time North Korea has launched multiple missiles over this distance.

+In September 2016, North Korea launched three ballistic missiles about 1,000 kilometers to land in Japan's Air Defense Identification Zone, provoking a strong response from the country.

-The firing also comes a day after Seoul quadrupled the award for North Korean defectors and nearly a month after North Korea test-fired a new type of missile, the Pukguksong-2, a medium-long range ballistic missile.
+Monday's launch comes weeks after North Korea test-fired a new type of missile, the Pukguksong-2, a medium-long range ballistic missile.

 That missile was also fired from North Pyongan province and traveled 500 kilometers (310 miles) before landing in the Sea of Japan.

-The launch happened while Japanese Prime Minister Shinzo Abe was in the United States visiting US President Donald Trump.
+The launch happened while Abe was in the United States visiting US President Donald Trump.

 North Korean state media reported that Kim Jong Un personally oversaw the operation.